-- Powder Rocker is 20% rocker in the tip, 10% in the tail, and 70% camber underfoot for maximum stability in weird conditions and float in deep powder.
+- Powder Rocker is 20% rocker in the tip, 10% in the tail, and 70% camber underfoot to add up to maximum stability in weird conditions and float in deep powder.

-- 7000-series sintered base holds wax very well for fast glide in any snow conditions.
+- 7000-series sintered bases holds wax very well for a fast glide in any snow conditions.

 - Topsheets are lightweight and wear-resistant.

 Beginner: new or getting back into skiing.
 Intermediate: confident with turning and stopping.
 Advanced: highly confident carver.
 Expert: steeps, drops, park, double blacks -- bring it on.

 Sandwich and combination construction is generally used for big freeride-style skis while the lighter structural cap type of construction is more commonly found on cross-country skis.